fridaysystems/inventory-presser/readme.txt

 = How much does this plugin cost? =

-This plugin is free, but there are paid upgrades available.
+This plugin is free, but paid add-ons are available at https://inventorypresser.com/.

 = Can I import my inventory into this system with a bulk feed? =